Donavan/edsl/README.md

-# EDSL
+# EDSL - Element DSL

-This gem implements an extensible DSL for implementing the page object, pattern.
+This gem implements an extensible DSL for declaring web elements as part of a page object pattern.
+The focus of this gem is making it easy add new accessors allowing for more flexibility when creating abstractions.
-It is very similar to PageObject and can almost be used as a drop-in replacement for it.
-However, this gem focuses the element DSL portion only.

-This gem was created to simplify the process of creating abstractions for web automation.
-Because EDSL is easy to extend, you can create custom DSL methods that are first class citizens

-This is still very much a work in progress.
-Primary documentation can be found in code comments for now.
+This gem does not implement the page object pattern, for an implementation of page object using this gem see edsl-pageobject.

 ## Installation